-We argued that HPJava should ultimately provide acceptable performance to make it a practical tool for HPC in [6, 7].
-Moreover, from[18], we proved that HPJava node performance is quite acceptable, compared with C, FORTRAN, and ordinary Java: especially Java is no longer much slower than C and FORTRAN; the performance is becoming comparable.
-Thus, we verified our library-based HPspmd programming language extensions can be implemented efficiently in the context of Java.
+An initial release of the HPJava environment was placed in the public domain last year (2003).
+This includes a reasonably sophisticated translator implementing the full HPJava language (which includes the full Java language as a subset), and a set of supporting libraries.
+In earlier publications we argued that HPJava should eventually provide acceptable performance, making it a practical tool for HPC [7, 8].
+We showed in [20] that HPJava node performance is quite reasonable, compared with C, Fortran, and ordinary Java: in particular on many platforms Java is no longer much slower than C or Fortran.
+Thus we verified our library-based HPspmd programming language extensions can be implemented quite efficiently in the context of Java.